schlagelk/oath/README.md

 I will not advance the use of technological solutions which I myself do not understand.

-I will refrain from giving in to business or other short-term pressures which compromise the integrity of our field and will report requests to do so to my leaders.
+I will refrain from giving in to pressures which compromise the integrity of our field and will report requests to do so to my leaders.

 I will invest in the growth of myself and others in my field by continuing to advance ethical behavior in our professions and while creating valuable technologies.